Triumph by Dai Vernon

 AlakazamMagicUK says...

-John Carey’s desert island picks include Triumph, a classic where chaos is restored to order, except for the spectator’s chosen card.
-He values it for its shocking ending and rule of three structure.
+John Carey’s desert island picks include Triumph: a classic where chaos is restored to order, except for the spectator’s chosen card.
+He emphasizes that the strongest magic is often the simplest when performed with conviction.

 BAM_magic says...